© Berliner Festspiele, photo: Fabian Schellhorn

 The International Forum is a scholarship programme for aspiring performing arts artists from across the world.
 It’s a platform for global exchange and the promotion of young theatre makers, an initial impetus for collaboration, the search for diverse local perspectives on global issues, and a free space for developing artistic ideas together.
 Artists from all continents will gather in Berlin during Theatertreffen to see shows together, think together, make connections and celebrate.

 All the things that are impossible in transit can happen here at the depot: cleaning, maintenance, adjusting screws.
 A short pause for thought before the next journey.
 After all, everyone who stops off at the depot will have to get out at some point.
 What happens when theatre and art leave their habitual spaces?
 How does reality change theatre – and vice versa?
 And how can theatre itself be a means of transport; a vehicle that will carry everybody and hopefully lets its passengers exit somewhere else than where they got on?
-They will explore these and other questions together in workshops held by artists Joana Tischkau, Wang Chong and the collective Turbo Pascal.
+They explored these and other questions together in workshops held by artists Joana Tischkau, Wang Chong and the collective Turbo Pascal.

 Impressions from the International Forum